charlsefrancis/myflaskapp/README.md

 # myflaskapp

 Download the myflaskapp
-Then start the Docker server environment using and route to the html files to view project
+Then start the Docker server environment using 127.0.0.1:5000  and route to the html files in the myflaskapp to view project